<img alt="" src="https://secure.easy0bark.com/258864.png" style="display:none;">

 Women represent 47% of the U.S. workforce—and unfortunately, around 1 in 8 women will be diagnosed with some form of breast cancer in their lifetime.

-With October being Breast Cancer Awareness Month, now is an opportune time to strengthen wellness programming for employees by boosting engagement of basic screening benefits, spreading awareness around breast health, and supporting patients and survivors in the workplace.
+With October being Breast Cancer Awareness Month, now is an opportune time to redirect your benefits engagement strategy to highlight the importance of basic screenings, spread awareness around breast health, and support the patients and survivors in your very own workforce.

-Leveraging wellness programming in cancer prevention, screening, and treatment not only has the potential to save an employee’s life—it also furthers organizational outcomes by boosting engagement, productivity, and retention rates.
+Leveraging your voluntary benefits to aid in cancer prevention, screening, and treatment not only has the potential to save lives—it also furthers business outcomes by boosting engagement, productivity, and retention.

-But what part do employers play in spreading awareness about breast cancer, and how can a wellness platform aid in early prevention and detection?
+But what is your role in spreading awareness about breast cancer, and how can a wellness platform aid in early prevention and detection?

-Understanding Breast Cancer Signs, Symptoms, and Risk Factors
+Life with the Ribbon: Understanding Signs, Symptoms, and Risk Factors

-Breast Cancer Risk Factors and Symptoms: What Employees Should Know
+Breast Cancer Awareness Starter Kit: Risk Factors and Symptoms

 When educating workforces on the early signs and symptoms of breast cancer, it’s important to understand that the risk for developing breast cancer can change over time due to a wide range of factors, including: